 American Psychological Association (APA). (n.d.).
 Managing traumatic stress: After the tornadoes.
 Retrieved from the APA website at http://www.apa.org/helpcenter/tornadoes.aspx

-This tip sheet explains ways survivors can build their resilience and ease recovery after a tornado.
+This tip sheet helps survivors understand emotional reactions and provides tips for building resilience and easing recovery after a tornado.

 (Also available in Spanish at http://www.apa.org/centrodeapoyo/tornados.aspx )